DenJens/Hangfire.Documentation/tutorials/highlight.rst

       return View(snippet);
   }

-That's all.
-Try to create some snippets and see the timings (don't worry if you see an empty page, I'll cover it a bit later):
+That is all.
+Try to create some snippets and see the timings (do not worry if you see an empty page, I will cover that a bit later):

 .. image:: highlighter/jobprof.png